EMG Specialists

 What is Elecrtrodiagnostic Medicine?

-Electrodiagnostic (EDX) Medicine is the study of nerve and muscle diseases.
-To determine whether your nerves and muscles are working properly, your doctor may recommend that you have EDX testing, which may include a nerve conduction study (NCS) and a needle electromyography (EMG) test.
-The results of the tests help your doctor diagnose your condition and determine the best course of treatment.
+Electrodiagnostic (EDX) medicine is the study of nerve and muscle diseases.
+To assess whether your nerves and muscles are functioning properly, your doctor may recommend EDX testing, which includes nerve conduction studies (NCS) and needle electromyography (EMG).
+The results of these tests help your doctor diagnose your condition and determine the most effective treatment plan.

 Why was Electrodiagnostic Medicine Reccomended to Me?

-Recommended for those experiencing numbness, tingling pain, weakness, or muscle cramping.
-The doctor will use one or more EDX tests to determine if your muscles or nerves are damaged and, if so, how to treat you.
+EMGs are ordered for individuals experiencing numbness, tingling, pain, weakness, or muscle cramping.
+Your doctor will use one or more electrodiagnostic (EDX) tests to determine if your muscles or nerves are damaged and how best to treat you.

-Each study is designed especially for you based on your symptoms.
-The length of the test is different for every patient.
-The tests usually take 30 to 60 minutes.
-You may perform normal activities like eating, driving, and exercising before and after the tests.
+Each study is tailored to your specific symptoms, so the duration may vary.
+Most tests take between 45 to 60 minutes.
+You can continue normal activities such as eating, driving, and exercising before and after the test.
 There are no lasting side effects.

 How long does the test take?

-Each study is designed especially for you based on your symptoms.
-The length of the test is different for every patient.
-The tests usually take 45-60 minutes.
-You may perform normal activities like eating, driving, and exercising before and after the tests.
-There are no lasting side effects
+Each study is customized based on your symptoms, so the duration varies for each patient.
+Most tests take between 45 to 60 minutes.
+You can continue normal activities such as eating, driving, and exercising before and after the test.
+There are no lasting side effects.

 What will happen during the test?